asherikov/ccws/README.md

-`CCWS` is a development environment for ROS, which integrates functionality of traditional `catkin` workspaces and CI pipelines in order to facilitate (cross-)compilation, testing, linting, documetation and binary package generation.
+`CCWS` is a development environment for ROS, which integrates functionality of traditional `catkin` workspaces and CI pipelines in order to facilitate (cross-)compilation, testing, linting, documetation, binary package generation, and agentic coding.
 It is intended to be used both as a CI/CD backbone and a working environment for developers.
-Note that `CCWS` is not intended to be a complete solution, but rather a basis for development of a vendor-specific workflow.
+Note that `CCWS` is not meant to be a complete solution, but rather a basis for development of a vendor-specific workflow.

-`CCWS` is ROS version agnostic, and should work in most cases for both ROS1 and ROS2.
+`CCWS` is ROS version agnostic, and should work for both ROS1 and ROS2 in most cases.

 Features
 --------